 You can replace the default self-signed certificate with custom certificate to meet the organization security compliance guidelines.

-Verify that you have root credentials for the Photon OS guest where you have installed VMware Skyline Health Diagnostics for vSphere.
+Verify that you have root credentials for the Appliance/VM where VMware Skyline Health Diagnostics is running

 Verify that you have the signed SSL Certificate with the CSR generated in the previous section.

-- SSH to the VM where VMware Skyline Health Diagnostics for vSphere is installed as root user to open a shell session.
+- SSH to the Appliance/VM where VMware Skyline Health Diagnostics running.

-- To change the working directory to the directory you created during generating this CSRstage, run the cd command.
-Ex: cdnewcert
+- To change the working directory to the directory you created during generating this CSR stage, run the

 - To copy the content of CA signature that you received from your CA authority, open the CA signed certificate on your desktop using any text editor and copy the content.

-You must see -- INSERT -- in the bottom of the screen hitting the insert mode.
+You must see -- INSERT -- in the bottom of the screen pressing the insert mode.